edgemali/edgemali.github.io/docs/2023/call_paper.en.md

 > * ***`Low-cost efficient Machine Learning Algorithms`***
 > * ***`Embedded Machine Learning`***

-> *For the position papers you are not limited to the points highlighted you can also respond your own questions.
-You can also join our weekly office hours [slot] if you need to learn more about the call.*
+> *In addition to addressing the themes highlighted in the call, we welcome position papers that explore other relevant questions or perspectives.
+If you have any questions about the call or would like to learn more about the submission process, we encourage you to join our weekly office hours on [day and time slot].
+Our team will be available to provide guidance and answer any questions you may have.*

-**`Dates`**
+**Dates**

-> Submission Deadline: May 12th,2023 @**11:59 pm AoE**
+> Submission Deadline: June 11th,2023 @**11:59 pm AoE**
 >
-> Notification Acceptance: May 26th, 2023
+> Notification Acceptance: June 18th, 2023
 >
-> * Camera-Ready / Posters Due: June 23th 2023
+> Camera-Ready / Posters Due: June 25th 2023 @**11:59 pm AoE**

 **Submission**